naxos/NXLogging/README.md

 NXLogging is licensed under the _Simplified BSD License_:

-Copyright (c) 2016, Naxos Software Solutions GmbH
+Copyright (c) 2016, Naxos Software Solutions GmbH.
 All rights reserved.

 Redistribution and use in source and binary forms, with or without